241209-NET/KEJI-BackEnd/README.md

 # Keji Banking App
+## Description
+- Keji Banking App is a digital platform for seamless financial management, offering secure account access, deposits, withdrawals, statement views, and currency conversion.
+Built with user convenience in mind, ensuring your financial activities are both efficient and stress-free.

 ## User Stories
 - As a user, I want to be able to create an account so that I can interact with the app.